-Acid Reflux and GERD are tied closely together.
+Acid Reflux and GERD are tied closely together—but most people aren’t aware of what differentiates them.
 Here's an easy way to know the difference: Acid Reflux occurs when the acid in your stomach backs up, or refluxes, into your esophagus, causing heartburn.
-And Gastro-Esophageal Reflux Disease (GERD) is chronic or recurring acid reflux.
+And Gastro-Esophageal Reflux Disease (GERD) is chronic or recurring acid reflux.1

-Many things can cause acid reflux, including favorite food like coffee and chocolate, being overweight or pregnant, eating too much or too quickly.
+Many things can cause acid reflux, including foods like coffee and chocolate, being overweight or pregnant, or eating too much or too quickly.

-But, what's actually happening inside?
+But what's actually happening inside you?
 At the entrance of your stomach is the lower esophageal sphincter, a ring of muscle that opens to let food in and closes tight to keep food and acid in the stomach.
-If this muscle doesn't close all the way or opens too often, acid can reflux into your esophagus causing heartburn.
+If this muscle doesn't close all the way or opens too often, acid can flow back into your esophagus, causing heartburn.

-The most common symptom of acid reflux is heartburn.
-But, you don't necessarily need to feel heartburn if you're suffering from acid reflux.
-Another common symptom is feeling acid back up into your throat, cause a sour or bitter taste in the mouth.
-You might also experience a “wet burp” or even vomit.
+The most common symptom of acid reflux is heartburn — but it isn't the only one.
+You may not even experience heartburn when you're suffering from acid reflux.
+Another common symptom is regurgitation or the feeling of acid backing up into your throat.
+This can cause a sour or bitter taste in the mouth.
+You may also experience a "wet burp" or even throw up.2

-See your doctor if you experience symptoms more than twice a week
+See your doctor if you experience acid reflux symptoms more than twice a week.

 Doctors typically will say you have GERD if you experience acid reflux at least twice per week.
-As that level of frequency, it suggests there might be something wrong with the muscle between your stomach and esophagus, or there might be other issues going on.
+That level of frequency suggests there might be something wrong with the muscle between your stomach and esophagus, or that there might be other issues at play.3

 Talk to a healthcare professional if: